Commercial Whale Watching Licensing Program

 • Reporting SRKW encounters within one week (October-June), or by the in-season reporting requirements detailed below (July-September)

-Here's a paper form you can print and use to log your notes for reporting to WDFW.
+Here's a paper form (PDF) you can print and use to log your notes for reporting to WDFW.
 We suggest printing several copies and keeping them in a binder when operating.
 While logs must be submitted online, please also keep your personal copies available for inspection by WDFW officers.

 WhaleReport app